mnknegi/vim/Documentation.md

 ```
 Step 1: Open file in vim mode.
 Step 2: Switch to inset mode and change some text.
-Step 3: Save and quit using `:wq`.
+Step 3: Save and quit using :wq.
-Step 4: Quit without saving using `:q!`.
+Step 4: Quit without saving using :q!.
 ```

+## Getting Help

+Vim editor is command rich and it is not easy to remember every command.
+No worries, Vim can provide all the help we need using help command.

+> :help

+This command is used to access help.

+To access help on specific topic the below command is used.

+> :help topic

+Here in above command replace topic with the topic you want help.

+If we don't know the name we can still search for the topic using only a phrase.

+> :helpgrep phrase (e.g. :helpgrep navigation)